larisgo/laravel-echo-server/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/larisgo/laravel-echo-server?utm_source=godoc)](https://pkg.go.dev/github.com/larisgo/laravel-echo-server)

-Golang server for Laravel Echo broadcasting with Socket.io.
+Golang server for Laravel Echo broadcasting with [Socket.io for golang](https://github.com/zishang520/socket.io).

 ## System Requirements

 The following are required to function properly.

-*   Laravel 5.3
+*   Laravel 5.3+
 *   Redis 3+

 Additional information on broadcasting with Laravel can be found on the